reduxjs/redux/docs/tutorials/quick-start/quick-start-part-5.md

 ## Introduction

-In [Part 3 of this tutorial](./quick-start-part-3.md), we saw how to use multiple pieces of data from the Redux store inside of React components, customize the contents of action objects before they're dispatched, and handle more complex update logic in our reducers.
+In [Part 4: Using Redux Data](./quick-start-part-4.md), we saw how to use multiple pieces of data from the Redux store inside of React components, customize the contents of action objects before they're dispatched, and handle more complex update logic in our reducers.

 So far, all the data we've worked with has been directly inside of our React client application.
 However, most real applications need to work with data from a server, by making HTTP API calls to fetch and save items.